MASON MARK (.COM)

 So, am I going to keep my iPhone?
 Well, sure; I am currently working as a fucking professional iPhone software developer.
 But even I have to keep my Docomo phone.
 Are all those initial buyers going to keep their iPhones?
 Well, a lot of them will, because once you buy an iPhone there is absolutely no way out of the 2-year contract, even if 24 hours later you realize it is a gleaming, shiny, good-looking, almost-perfect steaming turd of a phone that doesn't actually quite work here in Japan.

 But are the brisk sales going to continue?
-I doubt it, unless Apple fixes the REDACTED problem.
-Word is already spreading about the problem.
+I doubt it, unless Apple fixes the

 It is something that could be addressed with a clever piece of software[1]--something some friends of mine would probably even be happy to help out with.
 But the terms of indentured servitude that apply to all "legitimate" iPhone developers actually prevent fixing this problem--Apple has stated that third-party developers may not write email applications.
 So only Apple can fix this problem.
 Will they?